MBL-Woods-Hole/anviserver2025/README.md

 sudo service nginx restart
 ```

-*Please note that the previous steps to update the config file for ngix and restart the server is tested for Ubuntu systems and require superuser permissions.
+*Please note that the previous steps to update the config file for nginx and restart the server is tested for Ubuntu systems and require superuser permissions.
 We would be very happy to update them if you have a better way to do this.*

 An important note, if there is a firewall on your system blocking port numbers `80` and/or `443`, you may need to update your rules first.
 This is how you could do it on an Ubuntu system: